 In magnesium deficiency, chronic insomnia is one of the main, central symptoms.
 Sleep is usually agitated with frequent nighttime awakenings.
-On the other hand, a high magnesium, low aluminum diet has been found to be associated with deeper, less interrupted sleep.
+On the other hand, a high magnesium diet has been found to be associated with deeper, less interrupted sleep.
 This was proven in a study done by James Penland at the Human Nutrition Research Center in North Dakota.

-It’s important to note that a balanced ratio of calcium and magnesium is important to overall health, and that these two minerals should be taken together in a two to one ratio (twice as much calcium as magnesium) for best results.
+It’s important to note that a balanced ratio of calcium and magnesium is important to overall health, and that these two minerals should be taken together in a two to one ratio for best results (twice as much calcium as magnesium).